emijrp/commons-coverage/README.md

   * add markers for images without coordinates
   * statistics of coverage per level
   * geolocated wikipedia articles in other layer (with different icons)
+  * bar to control the number of nodes
+  * bar to control the opacity